cosmos/cosmos-sdk/docs/spec/staking/state_transitions.md

 ### non-bonded to bonded
  - delete record from `ValidatorByPowerIndex`
  - set `Validator.BondHeight` to current height
+ - update `Pool` object to reflect new bonded tokens

 ### unbonding to unbonded
  -> completeUnbondingValidator